-Lately of course many couples have ventured into Messiaen’s world of creation, spinning planets, the agony of Jesus and Jugement and desire and consummation with variable results it has to be said.
+Lately of course many couples have ventured into Messiaen’s world of creation, spinning planets, the agony of Jesus and Jugement, desire and consummation, some with variable results it has to be said.

 Levit and Hinterhäuser began Amen de la Création with suitable solemn majesty and unlike many recent performances by others, tempo was effective and delivered a sense of Time and Eternity.
 Levit’s double rhythmic pedal carillon pieced the darkness with just enough light and gave us a hint of things to come.